 Never use furniture polish.

 Never soak, use harsh detergents or wash any ShadeTree item in the dishwasher.

-If your 'oiled' dough bowl or spoon begins looking a little 'dry,' simply rub some food-safe mineral oil, (or use high-quality walnut oil, as Sherial does for spoons) into the surface, allow it to soak in, then wipe away the excess and buff with a clean soft cloth.
+If your 'oiled' bowl begins looking a little 'dry,' simply rub some food-safe mineral oil, (or use high-quality walnut oil, as Sherial did for his spoons) into the surface, allow it to soak in, then wipe away the excess and buff with a clean soft cloth.
 (Repeat when/if needed.)
 This can also be done as a preventive measure.